SherifTalaat/azure-content/articles/automation/automation-certificates.md

 ### Graphical runbook sample

-You add a **Get-AutomationCerticiate** to a graphical runbook by right-clicking on the certificate in the Library pane of the graphical editor and selecting **Add to canvas**.
+You add a **Get-AutomationCertificate** to a graphical runbook by right-clicking on the certificate in the Library pane of the graphical editor and selecting **Add to canvas**.

 ![](media/automation-certificates/certificate-add-canvas.png)